Welthungerhilfe: Transparency

 In 2014, the analysis institute Phineo conducted a study on transparency and examined 50 aid agencies in different categories.
-The research revealed the level of transparency of the information provided by the organizations about their strategies, activities and impact.
-Welthungerhilfe documents its work transparently on its website and was named as the most transparent organization in Germany in December 2014, alongside World Vision.
+The research revealed the level of transparency of the information provided by the organisations about their strategies, activities and impact.
+Welthungerhilfe documents its work transparently on its website and was named as the most transparent organisation in Germany in December 2014, alongside World Vision.